Japan is partially open to international tourism

 Fly half-price(or less!)

-Get curated deals to Japan from our flight experts:
+Get curated deals to Japan:

 Proof of onward travel – a simple hack